24-Port 10G SFP+ Stackable Managed Switch

 World-Class Service and Support

 Your time is valuable, especially when you have a problem affecting your business.
-Cisco 350X Series switches are backed by Cisco Small Business Support Service and Cisco Smart Net Total Care, which provides affordable peace-of-mind coverage.
-This subscription-based service helps you protect your investment and derive maximum value from Cisco SMB products.
-Delivered by Cisco and backed by your trusted partner, this comprehensive service includes software updates and access to the Cisco Support Center, and it extends technical service to three years.
+Cisco 550X Series switches are backed by Cisco Small Business Support Service and Cisco Smart Net Total Care, which provide affordable peace-of-mind coverage.
+These subscription-based services help you protect your investment and derive maximum value from Cisco SMB products.
+Delivered by Cisco and backed by your trusted partner, Cisco Small Business Support Service includes software updates and access to the Cisco Small Business Support Center, and it extends technical service to three years.
 Cisco Smart Net Total Care offers a consistent service platform for customers with networks that combine traditional Cisco products with Cisco Small Business products.
 It also provides global coverage and flexibility of contract terms as well as multiple advance hardware replacement options.

 Cisco SMB products are supported by professionals in the Cisco Support Center, a dedicated resource for small business customers and networks, with locations worldwide that are specifically trained to understand your needs.
 You also have access to extensive technical and product information through the Cisco Support Community, an online forum that enables you to collaborate with your peers and reach Cisco technical experts for support information.